 Once you have chosen your stain, you can start sanding each part of the cabinet.
 You don’t need to put a lot of effort, the idea is just to make the wood more receptive to stain.
 Always sand in the direction of the wood veins.

 Once you are done, you can start applying the first coat of wood stain.
-I’ve used a synthetic bristle brush but you can also use a piece of cloth or foam pad.
+I’ve used a synthetic bristle brush just like these perfect set but you can also use a piece of cloth or foam pad.
 It will depend on the type of stain you choose (ask your local DIY shop for advice).
 In any case, try to spread the substance well to avoid streaks.

 If you are happy with the tint of the wood, you can stop there and skip to step 6.

-4. Let it dry and lightly sand it a second time
+4. Let your stain Ivar dry and lightly sand it a second time

 Allow drying for about 20 min after the first application.
 Then repeat the sandpapering step.
 The idea is just to remove any residue or clumps in order to prepare the surface for the second coat.